graydon/ivy-notes/markdown/uninterpreted function.md

 This means that there is no additional theory associated with the function's input and output types (either providing or constraining possible inputs or outputs) beyond [[declaration|declarations]] and [[definition|definitions]] provided by the user.

-Many functions in IVy programs are uninterpreted.
+Many functions in Ivy programs are uninterpreted.

 All a solver knows about an uninterpreted function is:
   - The function **exists**.